 Aurora Spine Corporation Announces Third Quarter Fiscal 2022 Financial Results

 CARLSBAD, Calif., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Aurora Spine Corporation (“Aurora Spine” or the “Company”) (TSXV: ASG) (OTCQB: ASAPF), a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced the financial results for the third quarter ended September 30, 2022.
+21, 2022 (GLOBE NEWSWIRE) -- Aurora Spine Corporation ("Aurora Spine" or the "Company") ASG ASAPF, a designer and manufacturer of innovative medical devices that improve spinal surgery outcomes, today announced the financial results for the third quarter ended September 30, 2022.
 All figures are in U.S. dollars.

 Q3 and Recent Highlights